 But all kidding aside, I have two readers (of my fiction, that is.
 I have one and maybe slightly more than one reader of this blog.
 It’s difficult to be sure.)

 Those two readers of my fiction are, not necessarily in any order: my wife and my daughter.

 Now before you start saying that they couldn’t possibly be objective, and I shouldn’t get a swelled head over their kudos, let me stop you.
 They don’t like my stuff.
 Polite?
 Yes, they are.
 Encouraging or supportive, they’re not.

 My wife likes my non-fiction prose, though.
 That means a lot.

 A few days ago I conned her into reading this blog and she chuckled encouragingly as she read.

 A few weeks ago I asked her to check out the website where I’m working on my story, and she said something to this effect: “It doesn’t seem like a story anymore.
 I’ve never read anything written like this, so I don’t know what to compare it to.”
-Admittedly, it was an experimental version in which I was pretending that the protagonist is a real person who has a website and is recording her every move as it takes place.
+Admittedly, it was an experimental version in which I was pretending that the protagonist was a real person who has a website and was recording her every move as it took place.
 And yes, my wife was a good deal less negative – even positive, as I recall – when she read the more traditional version of the story nearly a year ago.

-And I should point out that she only read as much of the latest version as she could stand, which wasn’t very much unless she’s a closet speed-reader which I doubt.
+And I should point out that she only read as much of the latest version as she could stand, which wasn’t very much unless she’s a closet speed-reader, which I doubt.